 Thanks to the volatility of the crypto markets, savvy traders are enjoying speculating on their price movements in hopes of finding positive trading opportunities.
 One of the most popular crypto trading approaches is spot trading.

 Spot trading is a common investment method and offers traders a way to invest and trade in financial assets with ease.
-Many crypto traders first interaction with crypto will be a spot transaction.
+Many crypto traders first interaction with cryptocurrency will be a spot transaction.
 Where they will make a spot transaction in the spot market, for example purchasing Bitcoin at the market price, and HODLing the coin until it rises in value.

 In this article, we'll explain how spot trading works in the crypto market and some of the differences between trading crypto as a spot product or a CFD.